Six secrets for Slack success

 6. Connect with your favourite tools

-Or if you’re looking for something tailored specifically for your needs, you can do what we did at Adaptavist - develop your own integration using Slack’s robust API.
+Or if you’re looking for something tailored specifically for your needs, you can do what we did at Adaptavist and develop your own integration.
+If you need help doing so then we are perfectly placed to do it for you!
+Check out our new Slack Services.